 - Your spaceship would wander forever in between planets, never able to land anywhere.

 They were speechless.
 They looked at each other.
 An indescribable sadness enveloped them.

-Meanwhile, on Earth, the commander of Base 88 was very worried.
-He had been waiting for a signal from Faiza 7 and had sent messages to every space station, but with no result.
+Meanwhile, on earth, the commander of Base 88 was very worried.
+He had been waiting for a signal from Faiza 7 and had sent messages to every space station with no result.

 All interplanetary transmission-posts were alerted.
 No information had been received on Alym and Ryad.
 Finally, the astronauts’ syndicate had to take a decision.
-Once the standard investigations were completed, they were declared lost.
+With the standard investigation complete, the men were declared lost.

-The families of the two men were informed with great tact by an assistant-psychologist from social services on the base.
+Their families were informed by the services’ psychologist on the base.
 On Earth, Ryad and Alym were now considered dead.

 - - - - - - - - - - - - -

 You can download the original La Planète Mauve et autres nouvelles here